MDU-C2/SLaRC-HeavySeeker-HT25/ros_ws/src/FAST_LIO_SLAM_ros2/README.md

 Second: Follow this: [Running the lidars](/SLaRC-HeavySeeker-HT25/README.md).
 > [!NOTE]
-> Only '''$ ros2 launch hs_bringup livox_launch.py''' if you are using the physical LiDAR.
+> Only '''$ ros2 launch s_perception livox_launch.py''' if you are using the physical LiDAR.

 ## 2. Launch 3D-SLAM with LiDAR
 ```bash